asmusskar/RIVA/Readme.md

  <b>Figure 1:</b> Overview of the RIVA framework.
 </p>

-RIVA is based on matching measured vertical accelerations acquired over a specific road stretch with accelerations simulated by the calibrated quarter-car model.
+The road profile inversion is based on matching measured vertical accelerations acquired over a specific road stretch with accelerations simulated by the calibrated quarter-car model.
 The matching is done with a PID control algorithm (see Figure 2), considering the road profile as an unknown 'input' and the measured accelerations as a 'target' signal.
 The physics of the quarter-car model governs the 'transfer function' relating input to output.

 <div>
 <img src="pics/RIVA_f2.png" width="85%">